YosoyAryan/legal_text_summarizer/README.md

 # Legal Document Text Summarizer

-A modern Django web application to summarize lengthy legal documents quickly and effectively using AI-powered natural language processing.
+A modern Django web application to summarize lengthy legal documents quickly and effectively using AI -powered natural language processing.
 Designed with a clean, Indian-themed UI for ease of use by legal professionals, students, and researchers.

 ---